jbush001/NyuziToolchain/docs/LangRef.rst

 volatile operations.
 The optimizers *may* change the order of volatile operations relative to non-volatile operations.
 This is not Java's "volatile" and has no cross-thread synchronization behavior.

+A volatile load or store may have additional target-specific semantics.
+Any volatile operation can have side effects, and any volatile operation can read and/or modify state which is not accessible via a regular load or store in this module.
+Volatile operations may use addresses which do not point to memory (like MMIO registers).
+This means the compiler may not use a volatile operation to prove a non-volatile access to that address has defined behavior.

+The allowed side-effects for volatile accesses are limited.
+If a non-volatile store to a given address would be legal, a volatile operation may modify the memory at that address.
+A volatile operation may not modify any other memory accessible by the module being compiled.
+A volatile operation may not call any code in the current module.

+The compiler may assume execution will continue after a volatile operation, so operations which modify memory or may have undefined behavior can be hoisted past a volatile operation.

 IR-level volatile loads and stores cannot safely be optimized into llvm.memcpy or llvm.memmove intrinsics even when those intrinsics are